domgaulton/git-flow-setup/README.md

 ## 4. Making a new feature

 - `git flow feature start [name-of-feature](1) [develop](2)`
-- Where 1 is feature name and 2 is what to branch from
+- Where 1 is feature name and 2 is what to branch from (develop is default with git-flow)